retooth2/xenharmlib/doc/quickstart.rst

 one tuning to another by the :meth:`~xenharmlib.core.freq_repr.FreqRepr.retune_closest` method.
 This takes the frequency of the pitch and finds the pitch with the closest frequency in another tuning.
-For example if you are accustomed to a standard western tuning and just started your journey into microtonality you might be interested in finding the 12 pitches of a western octave that you are already familiar with in a different system:
+For example, if you are accustomed to a standard Western tuning and just started your journey into microtonality, you might be interested in finding the 12 pitches of a Western octave that you are already familiar with in a different system:

 .. testcode::